Application for divorce

-The Family Court recognises marriage from almost all other countries.
+The Family Court recognizes marriage from almost all other countries.
 You may apply for a divorce in Australia even if you were married overseas, as long as the above requirements are met.

-If at the time of the application for divorce it has been less than 2 years since you were married, you and your spouse are required to attend counselling to discuss the possibility of reconciliation.
-If counselling is not possible, you will need to write to the Court requesting permission to file the application without counselling certificate.
+If at the time of the application for divorce it has been less than 2 years since you were married, you and your spouse are required to attend counseling to discuss the possibility of reconciliation.
+If counseling is not possible, you will need to write to the Court requesting permission to file the application without counseling certificate.